pier

 Pier is a mobile app designed to solve a fragmented event landscape at universities.
 As a student balancing coursework and social life, discovering relevant opportunities can be a challenge as they can be scattered across platforms.

-This project explores how a centralized and categorized platform can help students stay informed and engaged, while giving student organizations a direct channel to reach their audience.
-By simplifying event discovery, the app transforms how students connect with their campus community without relying on social media.
+This project explores how a centralized and categorized platform can help students stay informed and engaged, while giving student organizations a direct channel to reach their audience without relying on social media.

 goals